 Dental Operatory, Monitors, TV and PC's Ergonomics considerations.

-- 12 O’Clock Monitor, Keyboard and mouse.
+12 O’Clock Monitor, Keyboard, and Mouse.

-- 6 O’Clock Monitor or monitor +TV
+6 O’Clock Monitor or monitor +TV

-- Head Phone's & PA Speakers
+Head Phone's & PA Speakers

-- USB cable for Interoral camera connection
+USB cable for Intraoral camera connection

-- Automated remote control drapes
+Automated remote control drapes

-- Placement of operatory PC and Wiring
+Placement of operatory PC and Wiring

-Dental opertory general ergonomics considerations:
+Dental operatory general ergonomics considerations:

 Self-derivation of a natural and comfortable posture for best patient care.

-- Positioning of patients to maintain posture and optimize physical and visual control of intra-oral and inter-oral procedures.
+The positioning of patients to maintain posture and optimize physical and visual control of intra-oral and inter-oral procedures.

-- Operatory light, computer and chair positioning to provide adequate illumination and access from one location with minimal adjustment.
+Operatory light, computer, and chair positioning to provide adequate illumination and access from one location with minimal adjustment.

-- Correctly positioning the dental assistant for efficiency and effectiveness in support of patient care and data entry.
+Correctly positioning the dental assistant for efficiency and effectiveness in support of patient care and data entry.

-- Positioning all equipment and instrument items in the operatory proximal to the practitioner and the assistant to reduce unnecessary exertion, body, neck and back fatigue.
+Positioning all equipment and instrument items in the operatory proximal to the practitioner and the assistant to reduce unnecessary exertion, body, neck, and back fatigue.

-- Selection of equipment designed to optimize a comfortable working environment.
+Selection of equipment designed to optimize a comfortable working environment.

-- Careful selection of magnifying lopes that do not induce musculature pain.
+Careful selection of magnifying lopes that do not induce musculature pain.